What You’ll Learn ⚡

 How to perform a measurement with DewesoftX?

-DewesoftX offers an array of display options for the following measurements: voltage, current, active and reactive power, phase angle, impedance, interharmonics, and higher frequencies, these can be displayed as Numeric Displays, on Recorders or as 2D-Graphs as the following image depicts.
-The user is absolutely free to configure the display as required.
+DewesoftX offers a range of display options for measurements such as voltage, current, active and reactive power, phase angle, impedance, interharmonics, and higher frequencies.
+These values can be shown as numeric displays, on recorders, or as 2D graphs, as illustrated in the following image.
+Users are free to configure the display as needed.

-There are two possibilities for displaying harmonics in DewesoftX.
-The available choices are the Harmonic FFT and the 2D graph.
-The following image depicts the icons that are used for the two choices, left is the harmonic 2D Graph and right is the Harmonic FFT.
+There are two options for displaying harmonics in DewesoftX: the Harmonic FFT and the 2D graph.
+The following image shows the icons used for these options—on the left is the Harmonic 2D graph, and on the right is the Harmonic FFT.

 Harmonic FFT

-In the Harmonic FFT the harmonics of the voltage, current, power and reactive power can be displayed.
-The following image depicts the voltage harmonics of a three-phase system.
+In the Harmonic FFT, the harmonics of voltage, current, power, and reactive power can be displayed.
+The following image shows the voltage harmonics of a three-phase system.

 2D Graph

-With the 2D graph, it is possible to display voltages and currents of different phases in one graph.
-In addition to this there is a wide array of display options that the user can configure as needed for the specific application.
-The following figure displays the harmonics for the phase voltage of L1.
-On the right-hand side are the display options that are available for 2D graphs.
-Here the graph type can be chosen, whether line or histogram as well as the graph scale which can be either linear or logarithmic.
-The scaling of the graph axes can also be set independently.
+With the 2D graph, voltages and currents of different phases can be displayed in a single graph.
+In addition, a wide range of display options is available, which the user can configure as needed for the specific application.
+The following figure shows the harmonics for the phase voltage of L1.
+On the right-hand side are the available display options for 2D graphs.
+Here, the graph type can be selected—either line or histogram—as well as the graph scale, which can be set to linear or logarithmic.
+The scaling of the graph axes can also be adjusted independently.

 Persistence

-There is also the option available to depict the Persistence of the harmonics in the 2D Graph.
-This means that when the harmonics change during a measurement, the changes are displayed blurred, as illustrated in the following figure.
+There is also an option to display the persistence of the harmonics in the 2D graph.
+This means that when the harmonics change during a measurement, the variations appear blurred, as illustrated in the following figure.

 Higher frequencies

-Example: higher frequencies from 2 Hz up to 20 kHz shown in a 2D graph as histogram (application: HVDC converter station).
+Example: Higher frequencies from 2 Hz to 20 kHz displayed in a 2D graph as a histogram (application: HVDC converter station).

 Interharmonics

-Example: Interharmonics shown in 2D-Graph as Histogram.
-Peak at 900 Hz which is the switching frequency of a HVDC converter operated in the public grid.
+Example: Interharmonics displayed in a 2D graph as a histogram.
+A peak appears at 900 Hz, which corresponds to the switching frequency of an HVDC converter operating in the public grid.

 DewesoftX calculations